 I haven't discussed the big daddies, which would include 8x10" (or larger) film or 100+ megapixel large format digital backs, both of which would provide an insane amount of resolution for enormous, highly detailed prints.
 For me these aren't practical options due to the large size and weight, the absurd costs, and the fact that most of the print options I produce and sell only go up to 48" x 96" anyways, for which the Sony A7Riv (or 4x5) resolution is already sufficient.

 Landscape photographs are meant to be printed BIG.
 The bigger the better.
 Huge prints and murals better convey the grand impact of the scene and provide an experience much closer to actually being there in person.

 To make big prints it certainly helps to use a camera with lots of resolution (along with sharp lenses).
-What my quick tests here have shown is that modern high resolution digital cameras like the Sony A7Riv do finally provide single-shot resolution on par with drum scanned 4x5 large format film.
+What my quick tests here have shown is that modern high resolution digital cameras like the Sony A7Riv do finally provide single-shot resolution on par with (or at least very close to) drum scanned 4x5 large format film.